 When you reply, it’s showing Google that you’re still an excellent dental health care provider and that you also care about your patient or customer experience.
 Just remember: Google and other search engines can increase your conversion rates (a big part of how high your dental website ranks in search results) if they see that people put their trust in you and your office.
 But having multiple negative reviews, especially ones that you choose not to respond to, can tank your rankings.

 The Other Truth: Never, Ever Pay For Reviews

-Any of our web and SEO experts will always tell you that paying for online reviews to boost your ranking is never a good idea.
+Any of our web and dental practice SEO experts will always tell you that paying for online reviews to boost your ranking is never a good idea.
 Fake reviews, just like bad reviews, will do damage to your local dental SEO.
 It’s vital that you and your team do the legwork and ask real patients to write real reviews.
 Asking shouldn’t feel awkward or strange.
 If someone loves you and is a raving fan of your office, they’re probably willing to give you a positive review without hesitation – sometimes all you have to do is ask.
 There are also excellent add-ons or automated solutions you can use on your dental website such as Rave Reviews that make it extremely easy for patients to leave a review.
 The easier it is for them, the more likely they’ll positively review you.
 Again, never pay for fake reviews.
 It costs you money, your search engine ranking, and your reputation.